-OVERVIEW: Wells Fargo’s higher ed giving is burnished by a focus on being a leading corporate citizen.
-Its higher ed giving incorporates diversity promotion, support for military vets, scholarship programs, and college readiness initiatives.
+OVERVIEW: Wells Fargo’s higher education giving focuses on being a leading corporate citizen.
+It emphasizes diversity promotion, support for military vets, scholarship programs, and college readiness initiatives.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).